IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 ## Visually model a test domain

 Next, we will use the `Domain` Designer to model out a basic test domain.
-We will use this to test our _entities pattern_.
+We will use this to test our _entity's pattern_.

-1. Navigate to the the `Domain` Designer tab.
+1. Navigate to the `Domain` Designer tab.
 2. Create a new `Domain Package`.
 3. Create classes on the diagram by right-clicking, and selecting `Create a Class`.
 For this example, let's create the following classes:
     - `User`